Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

     These wrappers still support the other features of this module, and in particular the way extra packages in a virtual environment can be managed to reduce the load on the file system.
 The `list-packages` script is also supported (since late July 2025).

+    Note though that there is one important difference with the way the CSC scripts
+    work: Our module works with a predefined virtual environment which is in a different place in the file system in the container and outside the container, but can also be squashed into a SquashFS file to avoid killing the file system when running a big virtual environment.
+Moreover, that environment is also automatically activated when loading the module.
+So creating another virtual environment may conflict.
+If this would be a real issue, contace LUMI support and we may look for a custom solution (e.g., by telling you how to install separate modules for each virtual environment).

 The container uses a miniconda environment in which Python and its packages are installed.
 That environment needs to be activated in the container when running.